Jones Beach Theater: Musical Era

+Concert Era

 In 1991 and 1992, under contract from concert promoter Ron Delsener, the theatre underwent an extensive renovation, adding a second level and increasing the capacity to 11,200 seats.
 The capacity was expanded again in 1998 to hold 15,000 seats.

 In 2002, the company of clothing designer Tommy Hilfiger purchased the naming rights to the venue, renaming it "Tommy Hilfiger at Jones Beach Theater" for four years.
 On April 13, 2006, Tommy Hilfiger's company, under new ownership, declined its option to keep the company's name on the theater, and naming rights were purchased by the camera company Nikon, which renamed the venue "Nikon at Jones Beach Theater".

 For a time the venue had a strict no-alcohol policy except in designated VIP boxes located behind the orchestra and the VIP tent area.
-Separate additional tickets are required to enter the popular VIP tent area.
+Separate additional tickets are required to enter a VIP tent area.

 In 2009, Jones Beach introduced The Bay Stage, which has a general admission capacity of 5,000.
 The performances are staged behind the concessions on the theater property.
 The theater property is located a short distance from the VIP area but The Bay Stage events cannot be viewed or heard from the VIP area.

 In October 2012, Hurricane Sandy did major damage to the theater.
 Various structures were destroyed and much of the lower part of the arena was flooded, including the lower section of seats which were flooded more than halfway up.
 The venue reopened on May 31, 2013, after a $20 million rehabilitation project.

-Starting January 2017, Jones Beach Theater will undergo a million dollar renovation plan, including energy-efficient LED lighting, more cafes, larger concourses for less crowding and more.
-Nikon's naming rights contract expired at the end of 2016, and in February 2017, New York health system Northwell Health purchased the naming rights to the venue, revealing the new name - "Northwell Health at Jones Beach Theater."
-The three-year deal includes an option for two additional years.
+In January 2017, Jones Beach Theater undertook another renovation which added LED lighting, more cafes, and larger concourses.
+Nikon's naming rights contract expired at the end of 2016, and in As of February 2017, New York health system Northwell Health purchased the naming rights to the venue, renaming it the Northwell Health at Jones Beach Theater.